gtfintechlab/doccano-fsil/docs/New_Changes.md

 ### Restructuring and Enhancements

-The code has been restructured for better clarity and ease of modification.
-This includes:

-- Improved code readability by restructuring and organizing the annotation statistics display.
+- Improved code readability through comments and restructuring.
-- Improved backend functionality for capturing and storing annotation statistics in the database.
+- Added backend functionality for capturing and storing annotation statistics in the database.

 ### New Feature: Sliding Button for Statistics Display

-A sliding button has been added to the user interface to enable and disable the viewing of these additional statistics in the Sequence Labelling task page.
+A sliding button has been added to the user interface of the Sequence Labelling task page to enable and disable the viewing of these additional statistics.

 ## Backend Database Changes